Fire safety in flats and tower blocks

 As an extra reassurance we are having all metal cladding materials on our tower blocks sampled and tested.
 We will let you know the results of the tests when they are complete.

-There is lots of waste left on landings.
-Is this a fire risk?
+There is lots of waste left on landings, is this a fire risk

 Yes.
 Any waste left on landings or in communal areas is at risk of being set on fire.